joe045/wave_sensors_one_ocean_expedition_2023/README.md

 # wave_sensors_one_ocean_expedition_2023
-Processing of the wave sensor data obtained during the One Ocean Expedition
+Processing of the wave data obtained during the One Ocean Expedition

 Expedition plan https://oneoceanexpedition.com